-Flowchart 1 - Port Safety Plan Revision
+FLOWCHART 1 - Port Safety Plan Revision

-Documents of the SMS are reviewed at a frequency as deemed appropriate by the Port Management Group.
+Documents of the SMS are reviewed at a frequency as deemed appropriate by the Leadership Group but not greater than 3 years.
 The frequency of review of any Darwin Port SMS element such as a policy, plan, process and procedure are identified during the approval process of each element.
 All contents of this Port Safety Plan are reviewed for accuracy during each review prepared for approval.